Laboratory Visa Sponsorship Jobs in Missouri

 Which companies sponsor visas for laboratory professionals in Missouri?

 St. Louis-based employers are among the most active sponsors for laboratory roles in Missouri.
 Pfizer, Bayer CropScience, Monsanto (now part of Bayer), BJC HealthCare, and Mercy Health have all filed Labor Condition Applications for laboratory and research positions.
-Washington University in St. Louis and the University of Missouri system also sponsor researchers and lab scientists through H-1B and J-1 pathways.
+Washington University in St. Louis and the University of Missouri system also sponsor researchers and lab scientists through H-1B visa and J-1 visa pathways.

 Which visa types are most common for laboratory roles in Missouri?